-Over the years the list of suspects has reached over 100 with a minority being regarded as prime suspects, amongst those are Prince Albert Victor, Thomas Cutbush, George Chapman, Francis Tumblety, Aaron Kosminski, Walter Sickert, Sir, William Gull, Michael Ostrog, Montagu Druitt, and Joseph Barnett.
-I could find no direct evidence to suggest any of them were Jack The Ripper, and in most cases I suggest that none should ever have been elevated to prime suspect status but simply looked upon 126 years later as “persons of interest”, as the term “Prime Suspect” did not evolve until the 1930`s
+Over the years the list of suspects has reached over 100 with a small minority being regarded as prime suspects, among those are Prince Albert Victor, Thomas Cutbush, George Chapman, Francis Tumblety, Aaron Kosminski, Walter Sickert, Sir, William Gull, Michael Ostrog, Montagu Druitt, and Joseph Barnett.
+I could find no direct evidence to suggest any of them were Jack The Ripper, and in most cases I suggest that none should ever have been elevated to prime suspect status but simply looked upon 130 years later as “persons of interest”, as the term “Prime Suspect” did not evolve until the 1930`s

 Since 1888 when the murders were first committed, the list of suspects has grown and grown, and to date totals well over 100.
 These reign from the sublime to the ridiculous with such names as Dr Barnard° who did so much for child poverty in 1888, to Lewis Carroll the world famous writer of children’s stories.
 Even today we have a female suspect aptly called “Jill the Ripper” to go with Jack”.

 At the time of the murders very few suspects came to the notice of the police.
-Set out below are some of the better known modern day likely suspects who researchers suggest could have been the elusive killer.
+Set out above are some of the better known modern day likely suspects who researchers suggest could have been the elusive killer.
 I cannot draw a case to suggest any of them had any involvement in any of the murders.

 Further investigative work would reveal a ripper like murder in New York in 1894 where the killer was apprehended trying to flee the scene and was found to have been carrying a long bladed knife.
 The killer was a 54 year old German immigrant Carl Feigenbaum aka Carl Zahn/Anton Zahn.